lockss/lockss-rtd-manual/docs/configuring.rst

 :guilabel:`Mail relay for this machine`

-Hostname of this machine's outgoing mail server.
+Hostname of this machine's outgoing mail server, for example :samp:`smtp.myuniversity.edu`.

 ----------------------
 Mail Relay Credentials